DataDog/documentation/content/en/monitors/types/database_monitoring.md

 ### Set alert conditions

-1. Set an alert to trigger whenever a metric is `above`, `above or equal to`, `below`, or `below or equal to` a threshold that you define.
+1. Set an alert to trigger whenever a query result is `above`, `above or equal to`, `below`, or `below or equal to` a threshold that you define.
 For help configuring the options in this view, see [Configure Monitors][5].
 2. Determine your desired behavior for when data is missing for 5 minutes, for example, `evaluate as zero`, `show NO DATA`, `show NO DATA and notify`, or `show OK`.

 #### No data and below alerts